JanW42/AI_Project/README.md

 Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`).

 2. **Run the application:**
-Start normal with the play button or in terminal main.py
+Start normal with the play button or in terminal 'main.py'

 3. **Interact:**
 Wait till Lucy talks.
-Say your question.
-Wait 1 Seconds before talking to let the skricpt get all Data.
+Say your question

 ## Configuration
 > [!IMPORTANT]